Introduction to dynamical mean-field theory of randomly connected neural networks with bidirectionally correlated couplings: Numerical and theoretical analysis

-We verify the fluctuation-dissipation theorem in the rate model via solving the DMFT equation and provide insights on the long time behavior.
+A recent work explored the FDT in gradient dynamics of supervised machine learning~\cite{Urbani-2022}.
+Here, we verify the fluctuation-dissipation theorem in the rate model via solving the DMFT equation and provide insights on the long time behavior.
 We focus on the influence of the nonlinear function and asymmetric connections on the FDT.
 The results are summarized in Figure (\ref{fig:fdt}).
 For the case where $\eta=1$ and $\phi$ is linear, the FDT must be valid (see the Appendix \ref{App-fdt}), the slope obtained by the linear fitting indicates a temperature closer to the ground truth compared to other non-gradient dynamics.
-The slight deviation is caused by the numerical errors from simulations.
+The slight deviation is caused by the numerical errors of finite discretization time step $\Delta t$ from simulations.
+Figure~\ref{fig:teff} shows that the estimated effective temperature for $\eta=1$ and non-linear systems becomes stable for a large waiting time, but less accurate for asymmetric linear networks due to limited data points for fitting if a large waiting time is considered.
+Therefore, we set the waiting time to $9$ms in our simulations, where the time translation invariance is satisfied (see Figure~\ref{fig:tti}).
 Interestingly, the nonlinear function and the other asymmetry correlation levels do not yield a strongly-violated FDT, because a linear fitting with a larger effective temperature is observed.
 This suggests that the out-of-equilibrium steady state with unknown probability measure may be approximated by an equilibrium FDT with a larger effective temperature, which offers an interesting perspective to bridge the non-gradient dynamics (commonly observed in recurrent neural networks) to an effective thermodynamic behavior.